nwiltberg/project_msc05/content/general_information/index.md

 * [Discussion](https://nwiltberg.github.io/project_msc05/code/Discussion.html)

-   Evaluation and Discussion of the results of the Data Analysis
+   Evaluation and discussion of the results of the Data Analysis